How Kano Billionaire Aminu Dantata Was Buried in Saudi Arabia, Photos Emerge

 “Aliko Dangote personally went and escorted the remains of his great-uncle, the late Alh.
 Aminu Dantata, from Abu Dhabi to Madinah, where he will be buried at the Baqiyya cemetery."

 Bashir Ahmad, who served as a media aide to the immediate past President Muhammadu Buhari, while mourning the late businessman, stated that "Kano has lost one of its greatest sons and Nigeria has lost a true elder statesman".
-The former presidential aide explained that Dantata will be remembered for his significant contributions to Nigeria's economic and social development.
+The former presidential aide explained that Dantata would be remembered for his significant contributions to Nigeria's economic and social development.

 See Sanusi Dantata's tweet here:

-How old is Alhassan Dantata?
+How old is Aminu Dantata?

 The late Dantata clocked 93 on May 19, 2024.
 He is a scion of the late Alhaji Alhassan Dantata, who was renowned across the north as Alhassan Dogo due to his height.
-The late business mogul has founded and co-founded several companies in different sectors of the economy.
+The late business mogul founded and co-founded several companies in different sectors of the economy.

 Some of these included the Jaiz Bank, Express Petroleum & Gas Company Ltd, and several others.
 History has it that the foremost Kano business mogul was a member of the National Movement, an organisation that later metamorphosed into the defunct National Party of Nigeria.

-The burial was also attended by the immediate past national chairman of the All Progressives Congress (APC), Abdullahi Ganduje.
-Barau Jibrin, the deputy Senate president and many dignitaries from Nigeria.
+The burial was also attended by the immediate past national chairman of the All Progressives Congress (APC), Abdullahi Ganduje, Barau Jibrin, the deputy Senate president and many dignitaries from Nigeria.

 Source: Twitter